Skip to main content

 Their skills in reading, research and making complex information digestible can help them get up to speed quickly on technical subjects, even when they may not have a formal technical background.

-You can look forward to entering a number of careers in business, government, education and healthcare thanks to the transferable skills a liberal arts education provides.
-Below are some popular majors and career paths you can consider.
+You can look forward to entering a number of careers in business, government, education and healthcare thanks to the transferable skills this education provides.
+Below are some popular majors and positions to consider while determining what career is right for you.

 Communication